lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 12. Event-Driven Code

-Lily should react when state changes instead of continuously checking whether state changed.
-Roblox already provides signals for many common changes, and Lily should use those signals instead of polling whenever possible.
+Lily should react at the moment state changes instead of continuously checking whether a change has occurred.
+Roblox already exposes signals for many common state transitions, so Lily should connect to the correct change source and run only when there is actual work to perform.

 > **Main rule:** Lily reacts to changes.
 Lily does not repeatedly ask whether something changed.